 - According to the Natural Gas Act, a gas grid agreement for an offtake point is required before the gas user can enter into a gas sale and purchase agreement. - The gas user enters into a gas grid agreement with the grid owner and a gas sale and purchase agreement with the gas supplier.
-If a grid owner and a company that produces, sells or purchases gas are part of the same group of companies, the companies must state their identity in a way that it is clear to individual gas users, or the general public, what type of business the company is involved in. - According to the general contractual terms and conditions applied within the industry, a gas supplier must as soon as possible provide the gas user with written confirmation that a gas sale and purchase agreement has been entered into and also state the terms and conditions of supply, e.g. the start date and price.
+If a grid owner, a gas producer, and/or a gas supply company are part of the same group of companies, the companies must state their identity in a way that it is clear to individual gas users, or the general public, what type of business the company is involved in. - According to the general contractual terms and conditions applied within the industry, a gas supplier must as soon as possible provide the gas user with written confirmation that a gas sale and purchase agreement has been entered into and also state the terms and conditions of supply, e.g. the start date and price.